-Upon completion of Part Two, there will be a Formative Assessment Week, including a helpful Portfolio Review, with constructive feedback on how to improve your portfolio project work and plan for your UCAS applications
+Upon completion of Part Two, there will be a Formative Assessment Week, including a helpful Portfolio Review, with constructive feedback on improving your portfolio project work and plan for your UCAS applications.

 First specialist project-6 weeks

-It is at this stage you will have the opportunity to select one specialist art and design pathway, to focus on for your 6-week specialist project, in the run-up to the Christmas Break.
-Your choice will be based on your introductory diagnostic experience during the first 6-week block on the Foundation Course.
-You will be given career support and direction from tutors during this important period of time.
+It is at this stage you will have the opportunity to select one specialist art and design pathway, to focus on for your 6-week specialist project in the run-up to the Christmas Break.
+Your choice will be based on your introductory diagnostic experience during the first 6-week block of the Foundation Course.
+Tutors will give you career support and direction during this critical period.

-It is important to feel sure and committed, in this way you will begin to develop your knowledge and creative practice in a specific field.
-You will be encouraged to develop your critical thinking, creative process and expand your skills.
-Much importance is placed upon research, which will inspire new forms of visual investigation and thus, lead to more innovative ideas and development.
+It is important to feel sure and committed; in this way, you will begin to develop your knowledge and creative practice in a specific field.
+You will be encouraged to develop your critical thinking and creative process and expand your skills.
+Much importance is placed upon research, which will inspire new forms of visual investigation and, thus, lead to more innovative ideas and development.

-Through a range of extended projects, we offer the flexibility to investigate particular specialist fields in more depth, to give you the opportunity to choose the best area of art and design for you.
+Through a range of extended projects, we offer the flexibility to investigate particular specialist fields in more depth to allow you to choose the best area of art and design for you.

-The diagnostic nature of the Foundation Diploma in Art and Design is perfect for this experience.
-Through each stage, students are given portfolio advice and guidance as to how to build up and prepare an application portfolio.
+The Foundation Diploma in Art and Design diagnostic nature is perfect for this experience.
+Through each stage, students are given portfolio advice and guidance on building up and preparing an application portfolio.

-There is a Formative Assessment Week at the end of the 6-week block which includes a Portfolio Review and constructive feedback.
+There is a Formative Assessment Week at the end of the 6-week block, including a Portfolio Review and constructive feedback.